muppet9010/factorio-muppet-streamer/README.md

 - delay: DECIMAL - Optional: how many seconds the creation of the explosives will be delayed for.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
 This doesn't include the in-flight time.
 - explosiveCount: INTEGER - Mandatory: the quantity of explosives to be delivered.
 - explosiveType: STRING - Mandatory: the type of explosive, can be any one of the vanilla Factorio built-in options: `grenade`, `clusterGrenade`, `slowdownCapsule`, `poisonCapsule`, `artilleryShell`, `explosiveRocket`, `atomicRocket`, `smallSpit`, `mediumSpit`, `largeSpit`, or `custom`.
 Is case sensitive.
 Custom requires the additional options `customExplosiveType` and `customExplosiveSpeed` options to be set/considered.
 - customExplosiveType: STRING - Mandatory Special: only required/supported if `explosiveType` is set to `custom`.
 Sets the name of the explosive to be used.
-Must be either a `projectile` or `stream` entity type.
+Must be either a `projectile`, `artillery-projectile` or `stream` entity type.
 - customExplosiveSpeed: DECIMAL - Mandatory Special: only required/supported if `explosiveType` is set to `custom`.
 Sets the speed of the custom explosive type in the air.
-Only applies to `projectile` entity type.
-Default is 0.3 if not specified, same as most built in options.
+Only applies to `projectile` and `artillery-projectile` entity types.
+Default is 0.3 if not specified.
+See notes for the values of built-in options.
 - target: STRING - Mandatory: a player name to target the position and surface of (case sensitive).
 - targetPosition: OBJECT - Optional: a position to target instead of the player's position.
 Will still come on to the target players map (surface).
 See notes for syntax examples.
 - targetOffset: OBJECT - Optional: an offset position that's applied to the `target`/`targetPosition` value.
 This allows for explosives to be targeted at a static offset from the target player's current position for example.
 By default there is no offset set.
 See notes for syntax examples.
 As this is an offset, a value of 0 for "x" and/or "y" is valid as specifying no offset on that axis.
 - accuracyRadiusMin: DECIMAL - Optional: the minimum distance from the target that each explosive can be randomly targeted within.
 If not specified defaults to 0.
 - accuracyRadiusMax: DECIMAL - Optional: the maximum distance from the target that each explosive can be randomly targeted within.
 If not specified defaults to 0.
 - salvoSize: INTEGER - Optional: breaks the incoming explosiveCount into salvos of this size.
 Useful if you are using very large numbers of nukes to prevent UPS issues.
 - salvoDelay: INTEGER - Optional: use with salvoSize.
 Sets the delay between salvo deliveries in game ticks (60 ticks = 1 second).
-Each salvo will target the same player position and not re-target the player's new position.
+Each salvo will target the initial player position and not re-target the player's new position.

 #### Examples

 - atomic rocket: `/muppet_streamer_schedule_explosive_delivery {"explosiveCount":1, "explosiveType":"atomicRocket", "target":"muppet9010", "accuracyRadiusMax":50}`
 - grenades around player: `/muppet_streamer_schedule_explosive_delivery {"explosiveCount":7, "explosiveType":"grenade", "target":"muppet9010", "accuracyRadiusMin":10, "accuracyRadiusMax":20}`
-- offset grenade: `/muppet_streamer_schedule_explosive_delivery {"explosiveCount":1, "explosiveType":"grenade", "target":"muppet9010", "targetOffset":{"x":10,"y":10}}`
+- offset artillery: `/muppet_streamer_schedule_explosive_delivery {"explosiveCount":1, "explosiveType":"artilleryShell", "target":"muppet9010", "targetOffset":{"x":10,"y":10}}`
-- large count of atomic rockets using salvo and delay: `/muppet_streamer_schedule_explosive_delivery {"delay":5, "explosiveCount":50, "explosiveType":"atomicRocket", "target":"muppet9010", "accuracyRadiusMax":50, "salvoSize":10, "salvoDelay":300}`
+- large count of explosive rockets using salvo and delay: `/muppet_streamer_schedule_explosive_delivery {"delay":5, "explosiveCount":30, "explosiveType":"explosiveRocket", "target":"muppet9010", "accuracyRadiusMax":30, "salvoSize":10, "salvoDelay":300}`
 - custom type: `/muppet_streamer_schedule_explosive_delivery {"explosiveCount":5, "explosiveType":"custom", "target":"muppet9010", "customExplosiveType":"cannon-projectile", "customExplosiveSpeed":1, "accuracyRadiusMax":10}`

 #### Notes